pwightman/RubyCocoaString/README.md

 #### Custom Methods
 * `lowerCamelize` - Same as `camelize`, except first letter is lowercased.
 Helpful when, for example, an API returns `foo_bar` and you want to assign it to an Obj-C object's `fooBar` property.

+(Tasteful variations on Ruby string methods, specifically helpful on iOS/Mac, are allowed as Custom Methods, but this is not meant to be a library with every possible string method under the sun.
+Pull requests welcome!)

 ## Examples

 ```